langdiana/Fullstack-Sharp-Framework/RealWorldSharp/readme.md

 So the above attribute would look like this in HTML:
 > :hx-vals= JSON.stringify($data.item)

-RealWorldSharp app combines some of these attributes which always appear together into custom (or synthetic) attributes, reducing repetitions and enhancing clarity.
+However, instead of setting these two attributes manually, you can use a syntetic attribute called xBindVals, which sets both attributes in one call.
+Furthermore, using a JSBuilder property which gets the value from xData, there is only one line of code:
+> hxBindVals = js.JsonData

 ### VERY IMPORTANT

-Using hx-vals is not the default way of handling data for HTMX, which uses form data instead.
+Using hx-vals/jsonVals is not the default way of handling data for HTMX, which uses form data instead.
 In order for hx-vals to work, a custom extension (<https://htmx.org/extensions/>) called “hx-noformdata” was added in the Head of the HTML document.
-Every time hx-vals is used, an additional attribute must be set (<https://htmx.org/attributes/hx-ext/>):
+So, when the above attributes jsonVals and hxBindVals are used, an additional attribute must be set (<https://htmx.org/attributes/hx-ext/>):
 > hx-ext= "hx-noformdata";

-However because they are always used together, the framework automatically add this attribute whenever hx-post is used so you don’t have to add it yourself.
+However because they are always used together, the framework automatically add this attribute whenever jsonVals or hxBindVals are used so you don’t have to add it yourself.

 ## 4. Navigation and page swapping